yduf/yduf.github.io/_posts/2023-09-17-ai-chatgpt.md

 		- [UnitTest](https://youtu.be/trGJsOcA4hY?feature=shared&t=2916) - test framework shown in the presentation - chatGPT has no planning, no leaping to unknown, not got to what was not done.
 		- chatGDB - when a program failed it tell you why.
 - [ChatGPT rêve-t-il de cavaliers électriques ?
 (Mr Phi)](https://www.youtube.com/watch?v=6D1XIbkm4JE) - ChatGPT3.5 reach 1800ELO playing chess
+	- chatGPT 4 is less good, for unkwnown reason.

 [![caption](https://www.monkeyuser.com/assets/images/2020/191-reverse-turing-test.png)](https://www.monkeyuser.com/2020/reverse-turing-test/)